Min-Thway-Htut/LeetCode-Problems/README.md

 - Simply write this command line " SELECT id, movie, description, rating FROM Cinema WHERE description != "boring" AND id % 2 != 0 ORDER BY rating DESC; "

 ### LeetCode 884
+- The function uncommonFromSentences combines two input strings s1 and s2, counts each word's occurrences using a frequency map, and returns words that appear exactly once in the combined arrays.
+- It first splits both strings into word arrays, then identifies and returns the uncommon words.

 ### LeetCode 1051
 ### LeetCode 1068